Blog Post

 Q1.
 Is whey protein safe for long-term use?
 While generally safe for most healthy adults, long-term excessive use of whey protein may potentially impact liver or kidney function, especially in sedentary individuals.
 It's best to consult a healthcare provider before starting long-term supplementation.

 Q2.
 Can whey protein cause acne?
-Yes, studies have shown that whey protein users have higher odds of developing acne.
-This is primarily due to whey's ability to increase insulin-like growth factor 1 (IGF-1), which stimulates oil production in sebaceous glands.
+Yes, some studies show a link between whey protein use and acne.
+This may be due to changes in insulin-like growth factor 1 (IGF-1), which can stimulate oil production.

 Q3.
 Does whey protein interact with medications?
 Whey protein can interact with certain medications, including levodopa, antibiotics, and blood thinners.
 It's important to discuss whey protein supplementation with your doctor if you're taking any medications.